Our governance

 of BNP Paribas' sector policies incorporate human rights criteria

-Our "Defense sector" policy
+Our "Defence and security sector" policy

-our defense sector policy
+our defence and security sector policy

-Our exclusion list
+Goods exclusion list

-Read our exclusion list
+View our goods exclusion list